plosee/Mediaplayer/README.md

 # Mediaplayer
 This code uses several libraries (Tkinter, Pygame, pytube, etc.) to create a jukebox-like program that allows the user to select a song from a list of songs specified in a .txt file.
 The program then searches for the song on YouTube, downloads the audio from the first result, and plays it using Pygame.

 **THIS IS NOT THE FULL RELEASE, IT WILL IN NO WAY REPRESENT THE FINAL BUILD**

+**NB!
+IF YOU USE NON UNICODE FORMAL CHARACTER like "öäõü" IN THE URL SEARCH THEN THE CODE WILL BREAK**

 # Features
 Simple GUI